MARN-5895/Website/lectures/04_pythonbasics/README.md

 ### Running a script

 The oldest and simplest way to use Python is by writing and running a script, just like we wrote and executed "bash scripts" on the Unix terminal shell.
-For example, the script `myfirstscript.py` can by executed with:
+For example, the script `myfirstscript.py` can by executed in the terminal with:

 ```PYTHON
 python myfirstscript.py